The Spinalonga Story

 Epaminondas Remoundakis was born in Agia Triada, Sitia, in the

 Lasithi prefecture.
 He had four brothers and a sister.
-From an early
+From an

-age he wanted to follow in the footsteps of his older brother,
+early age he wanted to follow in the footsteps of his older brother,

 Emmanuel, and become a lawyer.
-In 1921 he was dealt a crushing
+In 1921 he was dealt a

-doctor, also suffered from the disease and Epaminondas was sent to
+brother George, a doctor, also suffered from the disease and

-Athens to join them.
-At the Pasteur Institute he and Maria
+Epaminondas was sent to Athens to join them.
+At the Pasteur

-underwent a new treatment, which was seeing some success and
+Institute he and Maria underwent a new treatment, which was

-luckily the small mark on his arm disappeared.
-After leaving school
+seeing some success and luckily the small mark on his arm

-he attended the University of Athens to study law, dodging the police
+Athens to study law, dodging the police who were hunting lepers.

-who were hunting lepers.
-In 1930 tragedy hit again when his
+In 1930 tragedy hit again when his brother, George, passed away.

-brother, George, passed away.
-And then in his third year at
+And then in his third year at university the police finally caught up

-Agia Barbara, the leper home.
+with him and he was sent to Agia Barbara, the leper home.

 His sister had been taken to Spinalonga, so he volunteered to go